EECA-NZ/TIMES-NZ-Model-Files/PREPARE-TIMES-NZ/docs/model_methodology/base_year_electricity.md

 ## 9 Transmission and distribution

+Transmission and distribution processes are created to represent how electricity flows from High voltage lines to distributed networks, including associated losses and operating costs.
+Capacity is also represented (differently per island).

+Assumptions on current transmission capacity, costs, and losses, have been extracted from TIMES 2.0 and not updated for 2023.
+Costs have been adjusted to 2023 dollars using the CPI index, and assuming that the original costs were in 2015 dollars.

 ## 10 Emissions factors

 Emissions factors are defined for each commodity in the user config file stage_0_config/VT_TIMESNZ_ELC.toml.